-- "Crew member" means a person assigned by an operator of an aircraft to be involved in the operation of the aircraft during any portion of a flight. - "Critical phase of flight", in relation to aircraft operations, includes an operation involving push back, taxi, take-off, approach and landing. - "Dangerous goods" means any article or substance which is capable of posing a risk to health, safety, property or the environment and which is set out in the list of dangerous goods in the Technical Instructions or which is classified as such according to those Instructions. - "Dangerous goods incident" has the meaning given by paragraph 50B of the Air Navigation Order.
+- "Crew member" means a person assigned by an operator of an aircraft to be involved in the operation of the aircraft during any portion of a flight. - "Critical phase of flight", in relation to aircraft operations, includes an operation involving push back, taxi, take-off, approach and landing. - "Dangerous goods" has the meaning given to that term in the First Schedule to the Air Navigation (92 - Carriage of Dangerous Goods) Regulations 2022 (G.N.
+No. S 998/2022).